tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 hungry than to do that.
 Yes, Sir, it was a great deal better to go hungry.
 Several times, when he thought Jenny was asleep, he tried to steal down.
 He was just as careful not to make a sound as he could be, but every time Jenny knew and was waiting for him.
-Unc' Billy wished that there was no such place as Farmer Brown's henhouse.
+Uncle Billy wished that there was no such place as Farmer Brown's henhouse.
 He wished he had never thought of eggs.
 He wished many other foolish wishes, but most of all he wished that he hadn't lost his temper and kicked that egg down on Jenny Skunk's head.
-When the first light stole in under the door and the biddies began to stir uneasily on their roosts Unc' Billy's anxiety would allow him to keep still no longer.
+When the first light stole in under the door and the biddies began to stir uneasily on their roosts Uncle Billy's anxiety would allow him to keep still no longer.

-"Don' yo' think we-uns better make up and get out of here, Sis Skunk?" he ventured.
+"Don't you think we better make up and get out of here, Sister Skunk?" he ventured.

-"I don't mind staying here; it's very comfortable," replied Jenny, looking up at Unc' Billy in a way that made him most _uncomfortable_.
+"I don't mind staying here; it's very comfortable," replied Jenny, looking up at Uncle Billy in a way that made him most _uncomfortable_.
 It was plain to see that Jenny hadn't forgiven him.

-For some time Unc' Billy said no more, but he grew more and more restless.
+For some time Uncle Billy said no more, but he grew more and more restless.
 You see, he knew it would soon be time for Farmer Brown's girl to come to let the hens out and feed them.
 At last he ventured to speak again.

-"Ah reckons yo' done forget something," said he.
+"I reckon you forgot something," said he.

 "What is that?" asked Jenny.

-"Ah reckons yo' done fo'get that it's most time fo' Farmer Brown's girl to come, and it won't do fo' we-uns to be found in here," replied Unc' Billy.
+"I reckon you forgot that it's most time for Farmer Brown's girl to come, and it won't do for us to be found in here," replied Uncle Billy.

 "I'm not worrying about Farmer Brown's girl.
 She can come as soon as she pleases," retorted Jenny Skunk, and grinned.

 That sounded like boasting, but it wasn't.
-No, Sir, it wasn't, and Unc' Billy knew it.
+No, Sir, it wasn't, and Uncle Billy knew it.
 He knew that Jenny meant it.
-Unc' Billy was in despair.
+Uncle Billy was in despair.
 He didn't dare stay, and he didn't dare go down and face Jenny Skunk, and there he was.
-It certainly had been a bad night for Unc' Billy Possum.
+It certainly had been a bad night for Uncle Billy Possum.